Vilksar/GeneticAlgNetControl/README.md

 Your default browser should open automatically to the home page of the application.
 If not, you should copy the local web server's address and paste it into the address bar of your favorite browser.
 Afterwards, it can be used just as any other website / web application (with the difference that everything runs locally, so no internet connection is needed).
 The application was tested on Chrome, but it should render and work nicely in any browser.

 If the `https` protocol is used (thus, requesting a secure connection), your browser might issue a warning that the certificate of the website could not be verified, thus the connection might not be secure.
-Considering that everything happens locally (the web server is hosted on your computer, and the browsar connects locally to it), no certificate is actually needed, as no data gets transfered, and the warning can be safely ignored (by selecting the options similar to "I understand the risks." or "I want to continue anyway.").
+Considering that everything happens locally (the web server is hosted on your computer, and the browser connects locally to it), no certificate is actually needed, as no data gets transfered, and the warning can be safely ignored (by selecting the options similar to "I understand the risks." or "I want to continue anyway.").

 To close the application, you can navigate to the `Quit` page, or you can simply select the terminal where the application is running (and not the browser!) again and press `CTRL + C` (or `CMD + C` on MacOS).
 It is recommended to wait for it to gracefully shut down, as this will automatically stop and save the progress of all currently running analyses.
 If you forcefully close the application, you will lose all progress on the currently running analyses, however they will automatically restart on the next application launch.